zoneout215/asreview-makita-multiprocessing/bareMetal/README.md

-# Multprocessing the Simulation study
+# Multprocessing the Simulation study with GNU parallel

 ## Description